harvard-nrg/python-workshop/docs/basics.md

 a = 1 + 1
 ```

-Python will evaluate the right side of the assignment operator and send the
+Python will evaluate the right side of the assignment operator `=` and send the
 result to the left.
-This left-right associative property allows you to use an
+This property allows you to use an existing variable to
-existing variable to redefine itself
+redefine itself

 ```python
 a = a + 1
 ```

 ## Primitive types

-Python includes several low-level _primitive_ data types such as integers
+Python includes several _primitive_ data types such as integers `int`, decimals
-`int`, decimals `float`, strings `str`, booleans `bool`, and null `None`
+`float`, strings `str`, booleans `bool`, and null `None`

 ```python
 a = 1                               # int